Start Your Home Loan File Now

 • substantiation of gifts from relatives (update as needed)

-• documents related to non-profit grants (update as needed)
+• non-profit grant documentation (update as needed)

 • creditor statements (update monthly, quarterly, or annually)